Precooled jet engine: Design

-Advantages and disadvantages of using precooler heat exchangers
+Characteristics

 One main advantage of pre-cooling is (as predicted by the ideal gas law) for a given overall pressure ratio, there is a significant reduction in compressor delivery temperature (T3), which delays reaching the T3 limit to a higher Mach number.
 Consequently, sea-level conditions (corrected flow) can be maintained after the pre-cooler over a very wide range of flight speeds, thus maximizing net thrust even at high speeds.
 The compressor and ducting after the inlet is subject to much lower and more consistent temperatures, and hence may be made of light alloys.
 This reduces the weight of the engine, which further improves the thrust/weight ratio.

 Hydrogen is a suitable fuel because it is liquid at deeply cryogenic temperatures, and over its useful range has a very high total specific heat capacity, including the latent heat of vapourisation, higher than water.
 However, the low density of liquid hydrogen has negative effects on the rest of the vehicle, and the vehicle physically becomes very large, although the weight on the undercarriage and wing loading may remain low.

 Hydrogen causes structural weakening in many materials, known as hydrogen embrittlement.

 The weight of the precooler adds to the weight of the engine, thereby reducing its thrust to weight ratio.
 Passing the intake air through the precooler adds to the inlet drag, thereby reducing the engine net thrust, and so reducing the thrust to weight ratio.

 Depending on the amount of cooling required, despite its high thermal capacity, more hydrogen may be needed to cool the air than can be burnt with the cooled air.
 In some cases, part of the excess hydrogen can be burnt in a ramjet with uncooled air to reduce this inefficiency.

-Unlike a LACE engine, a precooled engine doesn't need to liquefy the oxygen, so the amount of cooling is reduced as there is no need to cover of fusion of the oxygen and a smaller total temperature drop is required.
+Unlike a LACE engine, a precooled engine does not need to liquefy the oxygen, so the amount of cooling is reduced as there is no need to cover of fusion of the oxygen and a smaller total temperature drop is required.
 This in turn reduces the amount of hydrogen used as a heat-sink, but unable to be burnt.
 In addition a condenser isn't required, giving a weight saving.